ClimateImpactLab/impact-calculations/docs/imperics.md

 * `clipping` (required): Should curve values less the region minimum be replaced with the region minimum?
 Currently this only supports clipping of curves that are expected to have a minimum.
 The default limits for the region-specific temperature at which this can occur are 10C and 25C, but these can be adjusted with `clip-mintemp` and `clip-maxtemp` options.

-* `covariates` (required): A list of known covariate names, interpretted by `interpret.specification::get_covriator`.
+* `covariates` (required): A list of known covariate names, interpretted by `interpret.specification::get_covariator`.
 See the Covariates Expressions below, for more information.

 * `description` (required): A description for the final result of the